Perfect graphs: a survey: Decompositions

 All the decompositions presented so far are nice in the following sense.
 When applied recursively, they yield decomposition trees of polynomial size that allow solving several problems.
 The machinery is too heavy to be presented here, see Section~\ref{sec:col}.
 We now turn our attention to other kinds of cutset that do not have this nice property.

 A \emph{star cutset} (first defined by Chv\'atal~\cite{chvatal:starcutset}) in a graph $G$ is a set $S$ of vertices such that $G \setminus S$ is disconnected and $S$ contains a vertex $v$, called the \emph{center}, complete to $S \setminus v$.
 The following is known as the \emph{star cutset lemma}~\cite{chvatal:starcutset}.
-It remarkably generalizes the usefulness of clique cutsets, 1-joins and homogeneous sets (because these decompositions all imply the presence of a star cutset).
+It remarkably generalizes the usefulness of clique cutsets, 1-joins and homogeneous sets (because these decompositions all imply the presence of a star cutset, in the graph or in some degenerate small cases, in the complement).

 \begin{lemma}[Chv\'atal 1985] A minimally imperfect graph has no star cutset. \end{lemma}

 \begin{proof} Let $G$ be a minimally imperfect graph and suppose for a contradiction that $G$ has a star cutset $S$ centered at $v$.
 Let $(X, Y)$ be a partition of $V(G \setminus S)$ such that $|X|, |Y| \geq 1$ and $X$ is anticomplete to $Y$.
 We now prove that $G$ satisfies the condition~\ref{i:f3} from Lemma~\ref{l:simpleC} (this implies that $G$ is perfect, giving the contradiction).
 Since every proper induced subgraph of $G$ is perfect, it just remains to find the desired stable set in $G$.
 By condition~\ref{i:f2} from Lemma~\ref{l:simpleC}, there exists a stable set $A_X$ in $G[S \cup X]$ that contains $v$ and intersects all maximum cliques of $G[S \cup X]$.
 A similar stable set $A_Y$ exists in $G[S \cup Y]$.
 Now, $A_X \cup A_Y$ is a stable set of $G$ that intersects all maximum cliques of $G$. \end{proof}